Germany says Elon Musk seeking to sway February election – DW – 12/30/2024

 Musk, who has emerged as a close advisor to US President-elect Donald Trump, has justified his intervention in German politics with the fact that his carmaker Tesla operates a huge manufacturing plant to the east of Berlin.

-Trump has also been accused of influencing the US election, both by using his profile on X and his promotion of $1 million-a-day voter sweepstakes in swing states.
+Musk has also been accused of influencing the US election in November, both by using his profile on X and his promotion of $1 million-a-day voter sweepstakes in swing states.

 rc/wd (AP, AFP, dpa, Reuters)